andres-zibula/2048-game-robot/README.md

 ![](https://github.com/andres-zibula/project-images/blob/master/2048_game_robot/2048_game_robot.gif)

-A robot playing the game 2048 in a smartphone, using the built-in camera from the notebook.
+It is a robot that plays the game 2048 in a smartphone, it uses the built-in camera of the notebook to capture the images, then it processes them to get the matrix of numbers of the game board, after that through a Neural Network it decides what action to take.
+Finally the program sends signals to the Arduino to slide the stylus pen in the correct direction.

 ## Requirements